aerele/kartoza/README.md

 ### Adding a New Feature

-To add a new feature to the Kartoza module:
+To add a new feature to the Cohenix Kartoza module:

 1. Create a new DocType in the appropriate directory:
 ```bash